mayureshnw/scaleChange/README.md

 ## Folder structure
 Since the prediction is that folder structure will change considerably overtime, I will be adding it in the readme for every branch

+# Targets & Goals
+- 5000 logins per second
+- 5000 isAuthenticated() requests per second
+- asynchronous logging

+## Security Considerations
+- CSRF
+- XSS
+- hashed passwords (bcrypt)

+## Availability & Scalability
+- Highly available Services and databases
+### Considerations
+- Postgres cluster
+- Multiple servers
+- autoscale

 ## Learnings
+This section is a continuous fragment and all the learnings from past will stay here.

 - Pg loader is super fast in uploadting csv's to database.
-  - was able to upload 1 crore rows in ~18s without an index
+  - was able to upload 10 million rows in ~18s without an index
 - Using babel cli in production
   - dont use it in production
   - use it in development the way we would normally use node